victorbrca/puppet-example/Documents/DSL-Language.md

 https://docs.puppetlabs.com/puppet/latest/reference/lang_variables.html

 - Are constants and cannot be reassigned a value within the given scope (however they can be re-assigned in a different scope level)
-- Variable names are case-sensitive and can include alphanumeric characters and underscores
+- Variable names are case-sensitive and can include alphanumeric characters and underscores.
+Dashes should NOT be used, and the variable name `$string` is reserved
 - Qualified variable names are prefixed with the name of their scope and the :: (double colon) namespace separator.
 (For example, the $vhostdir variable from the apache::params class would be $apache::params::vhostdir)
 - You can access out-of-scope variables from named scopes by using their qualified names `$vhostdir = $apache::params::vhostdir`
 - Inside a double-quoted string, you can optionally surround the name of the variable (the portion after the $) with curly braces (${var_name}).
 This syntax helps to avoid ambiguity and allows variables to be placed directly next to non-whitespace characters.
 These optional curly braces are only allowed inside strings